ronituohino/Old-Projects/README.md

 ![station](https://user-images.githubusercontent.com/42767842/123650449-49526380-d833-11eb-97fc-226c86d7a2e1.png)

 ## RTS-Game
 One of my first ever projects, this was started in 2016.
-I worked on the map generation for a long while, but I hadn't planned on how the rest of game was supposed to work on top of it, and so I dropped it.
+I worked on the map generation for a long while, but I hadn't planned on how the rest of game was supposed to work on top of it, and so, I dropped it.

 ![rts](https://user-images.githubusercontent.com/42767842/123649959-d6e18380-d832-11eb-828f-94f8ce2597f2.png)
 ![rts2](https://user-images.githubusercontent.com/42767842/123649965-d8ab4700-d832-11eb-848c-6b7ad45e2df7.png)